mercen4i/bato-bato-pick/README.md

 # bato-bato-pick

 This program is built using JavaScript.
+For now, the game can be accessed using the console by typing "game()".